 May 14, 2026

-Charleston, South Carolina, is known for its historic architecture, eastern coastal scenery, and vibrant culture.
-Equally important is the city’s rich musical history.
-Charleston’s traditional music developed through centuries of cultural exchange, shaped by the city’s role as one of the first and busiest port cities in the United States.
-With the help of African musical traditions, European musical styles, and local influences, a unique musical identity was created.
-Two of the most important influences behind Charleston’s traditional music are the Gullah Geechee people and the European traditions brought by early settlers.
-Together, these two groups helped shape the rhythms, instruments, and styles that have defined Charleston’s music for generations.
+Charleston, South Carolina, is known for its historic architecture, coastal scenery, and vibrant culture.
+Equally significant is the city's rich musical heritage.
+Charleston's traditional music developed through centuries of cultural exchange, shaped by the city's role as one of the earliest and busiest port cities in the United States.
+Influenced by African musical traditions, European musical styles, and local customs, the city developed a unique musical identity.
+Two of the most important influences on Charleston's traditional music are the Gullah Geechee people and the European traditions brought by early settlers.
+Together, these influences helped shape the rhythms, instruments, and styles that have defined Charleston's music for generations.

 Charleston also played a role in the early development of jazz in the United States.
 Like many early American musical styles, jazz grew from the blending of African rhythmic traditions with European instruments and musical structures.
 Charleston’s major ports allowed musicians to encounter a wide variety of musical influences.
 Sailors, traveling performers, and dock workers often brought new musical styles and sounds to the city.
 This cultural exchange helped shape the musical foundation that would later influence jazz.